Mirror Construction for Nakajima Quiver Varieties: ADHM quiver as a mirror to the framed immersed two-sphere

-If $a_2'=0$, $a_1'$ is also zero, since there's no left zero divisor of $y_0$.
-Suppose $a_{1}'$ and $a_{2}'$ are not zero, then $a_1'$ contains a term that is a multiple of $x_0$, which contradicts the construction of $a_1'$.
+It suffices to show $a_1'=a_2'=v=0$.
+Notice that the relations of $\A^\fr$ preserve the length of the characters.
+Thus, the length of characters on the right is always one greater than the left.
+Hence, $a_1'=a_2'=0$, which further implies $v=0$.
+In conclusion, $a$ lies in the image class of $k$; the complex is exact at degree $1$ and the cohomology concentrates on the highest degree.
 In conclusion, $a$ lies in the image class of $k$; the complex is exact at degree $1$ and the cohomology concentrates on the highest degree.

 At the highest degree, the cohomology is the cokernel of the differential.
 Taking the cokernel of the first row $-(y_1 \cdot - \cdot y_0)$ in the differential matrix means we represent the arrow $y_0$ by the complex-valued matrix $y_1$, and similarly for $x_{0}$ and $x_{1}$.
 Hence, the cohomology is the framed quiver representation $ e_1 \cA \langle \alpha_1 \rangle \oplus e_2 \cA \langle \alpha_2 \rangle$, where the arrows $y_0,x_0,j_0, i_0$ are represented by the matrices $y_1,x_1,j_1,i_1$ respectively. \end{proof}